wybo/agentbase/README.md

 See the template.html and models/*.html files for example models.
-The individual .coffee files are documented via Jeremy Ashkenas's [docco](http://jashkenas.github.com/docco/) in the docs/ dir using the method suggested [here](https://github.com/jashkenas/coffee-script/wiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools).
+The individual .coffee files are documented via Jeremy Ashkenas's [docco](http://jashkenas.github.com/docco/) in the docs/ dir.
+See the Cakefile for details.

 #### Documentation